flecsi/flecsi/doc/sphinx/src/user-guide/cmake.rst

 CMake for FleCSI client applications
 ####################################

-The FleCSI installation provides mutliple CMake files to support writing new software.
+The FleCSI installation provides multiple CMake files to support writing new software.
 While the ``FleCSI`` CMake package is used to build software on top of FleCSI, the additional CMake files provide common CMake code and macros for adding dependencies, building